-- In the Attributes pane, click the input box next to NAME.
+- In the Attributes pane, click the <Null> value next to Entrance Name.
 Type Egmont Road and press Enter.

-The description has already been added, as specified in the feature template.
+The description has already been added as specified by the feature template.

 - Next to the Attributes tab, in the middle of the pane, click the Geometry tab.

-Along with the x and y values, a z-value is part of the point feature's geometry.
-The z-value should be close to 471 meters.
+Along with the x- and y-values, a z-value is part of the point feature's geometry.
+The z-value should be close to 463 meters.

 - Click the Attributes tab to show the feature's attributes again.